Introduction to Human Subjects Research

 Protection of Human Subjects

-The SUNY Fredonia Institutional Review Board (IRB) (called the Human Subjects Review Committee on our campus (or HSRC) is a group of individuals charged with reviewing proposed research involving human subjects to ensure the protection of those subjects and compliance with federal regulations.
-In keeping with the Federal regulations, membership is comprised of the following:
+The SUNY Fredonia Institutional Review Board (IRB) (called the Human Subjects Review Committee) is charged with reviewing proposed research involving human subjects to ensure the protection of those subjects and compliance with federal regulations.